rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 ## Maven support for Rubygems and Bundler

 JRuby has great java integration but it's a pain having to manage java dependencies manually.
 Making Rubygems and Bundler aware of Maven on JRuby would be awesome!

+## EventMachine on Netty

+Netty is *the* Java NIO library of choice.
+Eventmachine has a java reactor, but it is out of date, doesn't have feature parity and doesn't have any active maintainers.
+It would be great to (a) expose a nice Netty + Ruby API, and (b) provide an "EM compatibility layer" to help migrate existing EM projects onto JRuby.